Counselling: What to Expect

-- A counsellor will break confidentiality:
+- A counsellor will not keep your information confidential if:

-- If you intend to harm another person
+- you intend to harm another person

-- If you or your counsellor has a strong reason to think that a another individual may be at risk of harm based on information that you provided in your session.
+- you or your counsellor has a strong reason to think that a another individual may be at risk of harm based on information that you provided in your session.

-- If you have a complaint about a regulated health professional (e.g., doctor, nurse, psychologist, chiropractor, massage therapist...) with respect to their inappropriate behaviour towards you, and you provide us with that individual’s name, we are required to report this complaint to their regulatory body
+- you have a complaint about a regulated health professional (e.g., doctor, nurse, psychologist, chiropractor, massage therapist...) with respect to their inappropriate behaviour towards you, and you provide us with that individual’s name, we are required to report this complaint to their regulatory body

-- If you are involved in a court case and the judge thinks that counselling is relevant to the case, your file might be subpoenaed.
+- you are involved in a court case and the judge thinks that counselling is relevant to the case, your file might be subpoenaed.

-- If there is a reasonable suspicion that a child (any individual up to their 16th birthday) is at risk of emotional and/or physical neglect or emotional, physical and/or sexual abuse.
+- there is a reasonable suspicion that a child (any individual up to their 16th birthday) is at risk of emotional and/or physical neglect or emotional, physical and/or sexual abuse.
 We are required by law to report this to the Children’s Aid Society immediately

 Let your counsellor know if you require more clarification regarding confidentiality or privacy of your information.